neondatabase/website/content/guides/next-upload-aws-s3.md

 The code above creates a S3 client using the `@aws-sdk/client-s3` SDK.
 Then, it uses the `getSignedUrl` utility (from `@aws-sdk/s3-request-presigner`) to sign the URL.

-Now, let's move on to building an endpoint to insert the reference to the uploaded object in Postgres (powered by Neon).
+Now, let's move on to building an endpoint to insert the reference to the uploaded object in Postgres.

 ## Save Reference to S3 objects in Postgres